freevariable/Sydneus-Serverless-Astrophysics/README.md

 - Planets are identified by their rank, the first one being closest to their sun.
 For example, **345:628:Apo:3** is the third planet in system Apo.
 - Moons are identified by their rank, the first one being closest to their parent planet.
 For example, **345:638:Apo:3:6** is the sixth moon of planet 3 in the Apo system.

+#### Idle satellites and ships
+Artificial bodies are not managed by Sydneus, but the API supports them as a convenience for ease of integration within your code logic.
+Each such body must be identified by a unique string of your choice, beginning with upper or lowercase ASCII.
+You must make sure this string is unique among all your users.

+- Vessel *Harfang* orbiting sun Apo is located with **345:628:Apo:Harfang**
+- Station *Cromwell* orbiting the fifth moon of planet 2 in the 4FN system is located with **76:578:4FN:2:5:Cromwell**

+#### Accelerating ships
+We provide no support for bodies under impulsion.

 ### Physical characteristics
 To be completed